cplagz/GarDoor-Car/README.md

 Power your NodeMCU via the same type of power supply used to charge Android phones or power a RaspberryPi.
 Powering the NodeMCU via MicroUSB is recommended since the relay module & DHT22 sensor can be powered via the NodeMCU VIN (or VU on the LoLin v3 variant) pin.

 #### 5. Solderless breadboard (400 tie-point or larger)
-The NodeMCU mounts to this breadboard nicely, leaving a few female ports next to each NodeMCU pin on both sides (important as the two ultrasonic sensors use the same trigger pin, and the relay and DHT22 sensor both use the 5v VIN power pin) making it easy to use male-to-female jumper wires to make connections from the NodeMCU to the relay module and the three sensors.
+The NodeMCU may be mounted in the center of this breadboard nicely, leaving a female port next to each NodeMCU pin on both sides.
+However for this project it is important that the side of the NodeMCU which contains pins D1, D2 etc, has two ports free.
+This is because the two ultrasonic sensors use the same trigger pin, and the relay and DHT22 sensor both use the 5v VIN power pin.
+If the NodeMCU is placed so that two ports are free on one side, this makes it easy to use male-to-female jumper wires to make connections from the NodeMCU to the relay module and the three sensors.
 This makes for a clean and solderless installation.
 Finally, these breadboards often also have an adhesive backing, making mounting in your project box easy.

 You could also use male-to-male jumper wires to connect 5v/ground and/or 3.3v/ground NodeMCU pins to each set of outside power rails on the breadboard, and then connect the male end of the male-to-female jumper wires for a relay/sensor's power and ground to a + (for power) or - (for ground) port on the appropriate 3.3V or 5V rail to provide power/ground to components using the rails.